spaceInvaders007/cake-part1/README.md

+In order to run the app you should run:

+1 - npm install
+2 - npm run dev

 - Process for developing the exercise:

-1 - Create theme variables and add initial color values (will surely need tweaking later on) 2 - Remove scaffolding code, import svg logo and place the header matching figma 3 - Add material UI for using the modal functionality 4 - Add Switch, headers, placeholder text and html styling
+1 - Create theme variables and add initial color values (will surely need tweaking later on) 2 - Remove scaffolding code, import svg logo and place the header matching figma 3 - Add material UI for using the modal functionality 4 - Add Switch, headers, placeholder text and html styling 5 - Add the modal, style the buttons and text
+6 - Make code structure improvements